-The classification of positions subject to the provisions of the State Personnel Act (SPA) is a joint responsibility of University managers, supervisors, administrators, and the University Human Resources Department, with final classification authority residing with the Office of State Personnel (OSP).
+The classification of positions subject to the provisions of the State Personnel Act (SPA) is a joint responsibility of University managers, supervisors, administrators, and the University Human Resources Department, with final classification authority residing with the Office of State Human Resources.

-It is the policy of The University of North Carolina at Charlotte to administer the classification of positions subject to the provisions of the State Personnel Act (SPA) in a fair and equitable manner that is consistent with standards and guidelines established by the Office of State Personnel (OSP).
+It is the policy of The University of North Carolina at Charlotte to administer the classification of positions subject to the provisions of the State Human Resources Act (SHRA) in a fair and equitable manner that is consistent with standards and guidelines established by the Office of State Human Resources.

 The classification of SPA positions is a joint responsibility of University managers, supervisors, and administrators and the University Human Resources Department, with final classification authority residing in the Human Resources Department for all current positions.
 New classifications not currently in the campus inventory of positions must be coordinated with and approved by OSP.
 Managers, supervisors, and administrators are important to position classification, because they determine what work is required and how and by whom it is to be done.
 It is the responsibility of department/office heads and their subordinate supervisors to:

 - assign duties and responsibilities to each position,

 - maintain an accurate and current position description (PD) for each employee and each vacant position,

 - inform employees concerning their duties and responsibilities, content of their PDs, availability of classification standards, and the right to appeal the classification of their positions,